LarsEllefsen/vinmonopolet/README.md

    */
   fairTrade: boolean;
   /**
-   * A bool representing if the product contains gluten.
+   * A bool representing if the product is glutenFree.
    */
-  gluten: boolean;
+  glutenFree: boolean;
   /**
    * A set of Foodpairing objects.
 Describes what food the product pairs well with.
    */